Nicolasedit/wireless-exam/open.md

 **Bluetooth modes OOB, Just works, passkey entry, numeric comparison and hardware required to use them**

-**Describe the 4 states of a Bluetooth device (standby, advertiser, scanner, initiator and master/slave) (3 porints) and prove an example with all the steps, A sends frame to B, B sends broadcast to A, A extract YYYY, ZZZZ from XXX to get GGGG etc (3 points)**
+**Describe the 4 states of a Bluetooth device (standby, advertiser, scanner, initiator and master/slave) (3 points) and prove an example with all the steps, A sends frame to B, B sends broadcast to A, A extract YYYY, ZZZZ from XXX to get GGGG etc (3 points)**

 **Explain the main design goals for the BT technology and the technical constraints that guided the design (2 pts).
 Describe BT network topologies and the role of nodes in each scenario (2 pts).
 Describe the physical layer com mechanisms implemented in BT BR/EDR and the differences since BLE was introduced: which frequency range does it use, which multiple access scheme does it use, which FEC/ARQ mechanism it provides etc. (2 pts)**

 **Describe the Bluetooth association models and the mechanisms implemented to support the different capabilities a device could have.
 (3 points)
 What is the goal of implementing such association models?
+(1 point)
-(1 point) what are the minimum hardware capabilities two devices must have to support each of the four association models?
+what are the minimum hardware capabilities two devices must have to support each of the four association models?
 (2 points)**

 ## WWAN - mobile